x-square/data_analytics/24-04-advanced-data-analytics.md

 #### Scenario

 The TikTok data team has successfully completed exploratory data analysis on the data for the claims classification project.
 The team is ready to begin the process of hypothesis testing.
-You’ve been asked to investigate TikTok's user claim dataset to determine which hypothesis testing method best serves the data and the claims classification project.
+You've been asked to investigate TikTok's user claim dataset to determine which hypothesis testing method best serves the data and the claims classification project.

 #### Course 4 tasks